yuanweiccmu/MDRL/README.md

 		You need move txt files to the 'data'.

 		Note that the training data are .tif files and the test data are .tiff files, please modify the code in generate_txt_file.py before you generate txt files 		.

-	Testing
+	Testing:

 		Download the trained model